 - BetaShares S&P 500 Yield Maximiser Fund (Managed Fund) (UMAX)

-We think the Vanguard High Yield ETF (VHY) can help boost dividend returns without giving away the potential for capital returns.
+We believe Vanguard High Yield ETF (VHY) can help boost dividend returns without giving away the potential for capital returns.

 This is why we offer VHY as a Stockspot Theme choice for our clients.
 It is also included in the Stockspot Topaz Income portfolio.
-We also add WDIV, a global shares equivalent, as part of our High Dividend Theme bundle.
+We also include WDIV, as a global shares equivalent, within our High Dividend Theme bundle.